Rainbow-Dreamer/Ideal-Piano/User Manuals/English/Settings Manual.md

 use_soundfont_delay_time: the delay time in seconds when use SoundFont files to play MIDI files under note mode `bars drop`

+play_midi_reset_sounds: Whether to mute all sounds when pausing or changing progress while playing MIDI files

+mute_all_sounds_cc_number: the MIDI CC number to use when muting all sounds

+midi_channels_number: the total number of channels in the MIDI file

 config_enable: whether to enable function keys when playing on computer keyboard

 config_key: the key position of the function keys, the function keys can be used with other keys to do different functions